-School holiday activities in Brisbane are easy to plan when you have our detailed list of ideas.
+School holiday activities in Brisbane are easy to organise when you have our detailed list of school holiday ideas.
 Our local guide will be an invaluable tool to help you plan!

-As spring starts to warm up our beautiful Brisbane city, we are so grateful for Brisbane’s weather that is perfect for both indoor and outdoor activities with kids.
-Check the Brisbane weather for your planned day trip this spring and then get into our list of Brisbane school holiday ideas!
+As we head into winter we, once again are grateful for Brisbane’s weather that is perfect for both indoor and outdoor activities with kids.
+Check the Brisbane weather for your planned day trip this June/July and then get into our list of Brisbane school holiday ideas!

 We have created an up to date list of the best school holiday activities with fun things to do in Brisbane with kids.
-These spring 2020 school holidays will be a little different to previous years, but we have still found excellent ideas for things to do in Brisbane with kids.
+These June/July 2022 school holidays are getting back to the way we remember things to be so we have found excellent ideas for fun things to do in Brisbane with kids.

-We have compiled the complete guide to the best school holiday activities over the September/October school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities over the winter school holidays to help make your life so much easier!

-The spring school holidays in Brisbane are Saturday 19 September to Monday 5 October 2020
+The June/July school holidays in Brisbane are Saturday 25 June to Sunday 10 July 2022.

 Fun things to do for the Brisbane school holidays

 We have broken our list of school holiday activities into five sections to help you plan your school holiday fun:

 - Free school holiday activities,